ojalaquellueva/gnrs/gnrs/README.md

 ```

-  * Options:
+Component service options:
   -m: Send notification emails
-  	-s: Silent mode: suppresses progress messages but not warnings
+  -n: No warnings: suppress confirmations but not progress messages
-  	-n: No warnings: suppresses suppresses warnings but not progress
+  -s: Silent mode: suppress all (confirmations & progress messages)

-  * Each option listed separately preceded by dash
+### <a name="example"></a>Example

-  * For completely silent operation use "-s -n"
+### <a name="api"></a>API

-  * For very large file, recommend running in unix screen with -m switch to generate start, completion and error email notifications.
-A valid email must be provided in params file.
+For API documentation, see http://bien.nceas.ucsb.edu/bien/tools/gnrs/.